 Are you excited about rock climbing?
 There’s something unique about the challenge of being on the rock face and it requires some unique skills.
 Learn these with Jez on some stunning crags in Snowdonia, North Wales.

-Want to learn to Navigate?
-Become a Mountaineer by tackling some exciting Scrambles or Winter Mountaineering?
-Or embark on the Mountain Leader Training Scheme?
+Want to tackle some exciting Scrambles or get into Winter Mountaineering?
+Maybe embark on the Mountain Leader Training Scheme or just have a great week in the mountains learning new skills?
 What ever it is explore this section for ideas…

 There are a number of Instructor Training Courses out there these days, but this one is very different to most.
 Instead of focusing on many different activities, we focus on what we know best – Rock Climbing and Mountaineering.

 Whilst I dislike having to turn the bedroom light on in the mornings when I wake up, it’s quite exciting to notice a little chill in the air!

 Although winter is a little way off yet, it’s hard not to start thinking of winter climbing and mountaineering.
 We are running a few courses up in Scotland this winter and I hope to get lots of personal stuff done too.